 Stevens professor Dibyendu "Dibs" Sarkar brings expertise in assessment of environmental impacts, life cycles and costs and benefits of wind-farm facilities.
 Faculty researchers have also developed technologies used in both search-and-rescue missions and wildlife monitoring and assessment.

-Transport support: batteries, biofuels and more
+Transport support: Electric vehicles, better batteries, biofuels

 President Biden's executive orders also make greener transportation a priority, including a goal of converting all federal vehicles to zero-emission vehicles (currently fewer than 1% fall into this category) with a goal of cleaning the air and slowing global warming.
 That means development of more efficient, more cost-effective electric vehicles and better batteries has become a priority.